Shofikul2024/python/REDME.md

 This is shofikul Islam .
-I  am  a  Fullstack developer
+I print("hello world") am  a  Fprint("hello world")ullstack developer